andyle83/solana-app/README.md

       - `pub struct Create<'info>`
       - `pub struct Initialize {}`
       - `pub struct Increment<'info>`
-    - `BaseAccount`: data structure that will be passed to transaction instruction
+    - `BaseAccount`: data structure - **Solana Account** that will be passed to transaction instruction.
+This struct is working as an OS file that storing data between **Transaction**
     - Inside each transaction instruction, we may have three parameters
       - `base_account`
       - `user`